United Way Miami Inc

 - Features Campaign Co-Chairs and Cabinet members who drive successful outcomes

-Governance Standards The organization receives high ratings from charity watchdog organizations for efficient and effective operations and maintains strong accountability practices.
+Governance Standards The organisation receives high ratings from charity watchdog organisations for efficient and effective operations and maintains strong accountability practices.

 Application Process & Timeline